-Inventory change is the difference between last period's ending inventory and the current period's ending inventory.
-If last period's ending inventory was $100,000 and the current period's ending inventory is $115,000, the inventory change is an increase of $15,000.
+Inventory change is the difference between the amount of last period's ending inventory and the amount of the current period's ending inventory.

 Under the periodic inventory system, there may also be an income statement account with the title Inventory Change or with the title (Increase) Decrease in Inventory.
 This account is presented as an adjustment to purchases in determining the company's cost of goods sold.